How to Prep Your Home for Allergy Season

 Keep Your Windows Closed

-As tempting as it might be for you to keep your windows open on a nice warm day during the spring so you can get a refreshing breeze in the house, I’d strongly encourage you not to.
-While that nice breeze may feel absolutely incredible and refreshing after being cooped up and stuffy all winter long, you’d also be welcoming in pollens and other allergens to your home.
-But if you refuse this bit of advice, at the very least, make sure that you place tight screens outside or wedge air filters in each of your windows to help limit the number of allergens that find their way into your home.
-12 Ways to Reuse Broken Household Items
+As tempting as it might be to keep your windows open on a nice warm day during the spring so you can get a refreshing breeze in the house, I’d strongly encourage you not to.
+While that nice breeze may feel incredible on windy days and refreshing after being cooped up and stuffy all winter, you’d also welcome pollens and other allergens to your home.

 Cut the Clutter